DecksPlayer/BDialog/README.md

 # bdialog

-create a beautifull message dialogs
+Create Stetics dialogs

 ## Getting Started

-With this project you can create beautifull dialogs that show information
+With this project you can create beautifully dialogs that show information

 ## Example
 ```flutter